eBay/jsonex/README.md

 [![Build Status](https://travis-ci.org/eBay/jsonex.svg?branch=master)](https://travis-ci.org/eBay/jsonex)
 [![codecov](https://codecov.io/gh/eBay/jsonex/branch/master/graph/badge.svg)](https://codecov.io/gh/eBay/jsonex)
 ## Description
-JSONCoder is a light weight generic object serialization / deserialization library similar to Jackson or FastJson.
+Jsonex JSONCoder is a light-weight generic object serialization / deserialization library similar to Jackson, GSON or FastJson.
 This library has been widely used in various eBay domain projects for years.
-It does not mean to be a replacement for other popular libraries.
+It's not a replacement for other popular libraries.
 But it solves some specific problems which are not available or not well supported in other alternatives.

 ## Why JSONCoder
 There are plenty of options for JSON serialization/deserialization libraries, why we need another one?
-If you are also a fan of JSON , but hate the restrictions by JSON standards that make it so hard to be used as a configuration language, but still don't want to give up JSON to YAML (JSON is nice, why need Yet Another Markup Language).
+If you are also a fan of JSON, but hate the restrictions by JSON standards that make it so hard to be used as a configuration language, but still don't want to give up JSON to YAML (JSON is nice, why need Yet Another Markup Language).
 You can have a try of this library.
 This library focuses on solving following problems well:

 * Supports JSON extension proposal ([JSONEX](./JSONEX.md)) which will make it friendly for configuration, such as
     * comments support
     * quote of key is optional
-    * customize quote characters (Avoid un-necessary escapes by choosing different quote characters)
+    * customize quote characters (Avoid un-necessary escapes by choosing different quote characters like Javascript)
     * multi-line string literal as in ES6
     * Merge of config files (e.g. environment specific config override common config)
 * Supports serialization of arbitrary java objects out of box by detecting cyclic object references.
 You don't have to write serializer friendly classes.
 Whatever you have, it's supported.
-* Make sensible default over configuration.
-Minimize annotation or configuration usage.
+* Make sensible default over configuration. **Minimize annotation** or configuration usage.
 Such as it silently ignores unknown properties by default for forward compatibility
 * Focuses on developer friendly APIs at the same time still provides flexible configurations

 ## Features
 * Auto-detect cyclic references and serialize the reference to avoid stack overflow
 * Options to include class fields in addition to getters
-* Plugable custom encoder and decoder
+* Pluggable custom encoder and decoder
-* Plugable custom filter to filter out/in certain fields based on particular types
+* Pluggable custom filter to filter out/in certain fields based on particular types
 * Options to skip certain classes
 * Options to skip sub-class fields
 * Options to filter fields based on certain attributes such as: private fields, enum names, readonly fields, etc